 Target Prices

-Currently, reliable target price data is available for both ATS Corporation and Columbus McKinnon Corporation.
+The current target prices indicate a strong consensus among analysts for both ATS Corporation and Columbus McKinnon Corporation.

 CompanyTarget HighTarget LowConsensus